 No, you don’t need to buy it; I won’t be offended.
 You already have everything you need to make it right on your own computer using Excel, OpenOffice, or Google Docs.

 However, if you want to save the hassle and help fund the running of this website, download it here!

 - Investment Calculator Tutorial

 The repair list, comps, and personal credit report you will need to generate yourself.
 Then, get yourself a binder like this one and put it all together.

 Again, if you want to download this stuff for $19, click the big cheesy “buy now” button below.
 The files are in a ZIP format, so you’ll need to “unzip” them in order to open the folder.

-You’ll be taken to PayPal and then immediately after submitting payment you’ll receive an email giving you the download link.
+Immediately after submitting payment, you’ll receive an email giving you the download link.
 If you have any issues or questions, just shoot me an email.

 p.s.
 Looking for hard money loans in California?
 Be sure to check out my friends over at northcoastfinancialinc.com.
 They have very competitive rates, can fund within a week and specialize in fix and flip loans and other hard money loans.